sarathkumar1304/NLP_Pretrained_Sentiment_Analysis/README.md

 ![zenml dash board](assets/zenml_1.png)
    - A **Huggingface uploader pipeline**(continous deployment pipeline) that uploads your trained model to  hugging face repo.
 ![zenml dashboard](assets/hf_uploader.png)
-   - A **huggingface_deployment_pipeline** creates infernece endpoint in the huggingface for public use., it ian paid one , you need to pay for deployment. you skip this pipeline, so it created an custome pipeline for prediction called **custom_infernece_pipeline**.
+   - A **huggingface_deployment_pipeline** creates infernece endpoint in the huggingface for public use., it is a paid one , you need to pay for deployment. you skip this pipeline, so I created an custom pipeline for prediction called **custom_infernece_pipeline**.

    - A **custom_inference_pipeline** to make prediction using hugging face model